-- CollectiveSun can reduce ANY solar installer’s bid by 15% on projects 50kW or greater
+- CollectiveSun can reduce ANY solar installer’s bid by 15% or more on projects $150,000 or greater

 - CollectiveSun can help finance solar projects for ANY nonprofit or tax-exempt organization nationwide